paulteeter/paulteeter.github.io/_posts/2020-08-25-Drought-Season.md

       <img class="image" src="/assets/img/shap_summary.png" alt="Shapley Value Summary Plot" />
   </div>
 </div>
+Its quite apparent that most of the features have a relatively minor impact on the model's decision from the baseline guess, but a few features have a little bit more impact, both positive and negative, depending on how the models decisions are being structured.

 Here is the same shapley plot for an individual observation, to see how each feature affected the model's probability.
 <div id="wrapper">
   <div class="container">
       <img class="image" src="/assets/img/ind_shap_plot.png" alt="Shapley Forceplot for Individual Observation" />
   </div>
 </div>
+In this single obervation, the model had a 90% probability of classifying this properly, because of the features in <font color=#ff0000>**RED**</font> that increased the models output probability from the baseline of 64% to 90%